cryptocoinjs/scryptsy/README.md

 Why didn't I just the predominant pure JavaScript imlementation found [here](https://github.com/cheongwy/node-scrypt-js)?
 Because it's riddled with bugs, contains no tests, and is a transliteration of the Java version. i.e. it's neither Node.js optimized nor browser optimized.
 Required optimizations: [Buffer](http://nodejs.org/api/buffer.html) in Node.js and [type arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) in the browser.

+### Note

+This has been optimized and usings some static typed arrays.
+This means that in your application in Node.js or in the browser, you'll only want to run the algorithm once during any given time.

 Usage
 -----